 New Jersey also has senior centers where seniors can experience activities, education, and similar services.

-Clover Hill Senior Living, The Homestead and Trinity Senior Apartments are the top-rated Senior Apartments facilities near New York City, NY.
+Amber Court of Elizabeth, Trinity Senior Apartments and Maple Tree Manor are the top-rated Senior Apartments facilities near New York City, NY.
 These Senior Apartments facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 Apartments.com.
 (2023).
 New York, NY: Senior housing.